 And finally, how can you help support your student?
 One way is to proactively send him/her some good wishes and love during Finals Week.
 We’ve created Deacon Greetings, which will allow you to send your student an e-card wishing good luck or simply to say “Love you!”
 You never know how much your message might brighten your Deac’s day.

 A second way you can help is to keep your student’s stress level in perspective and try not to intervene.
 You may very well get a frantic phone call that sounds to you like the world is ending.
 Typically, students tend to vent their frustrations to Mom and Dad, and after they have vented them, they feel better and can go on to other things – but now you have had everything dumped on you and you feel panicked about your student.

 Though it is alarming to hear a stressed out student on the other end of the phone/text/IM, some stress is good for your student.
-It can motivate him to action.
-And when he gets the work done or solves the problem on his own, he learns a valuable lesson that he is in fact a capable person.
-He CAN do it!
-This builds critical skills he will need for the rest of his life: problem-solving, resilience, self-confidence.
+It can motivate him/her to action.
+And when he/she gets the work done or solves the problem on his/her own, the lesson learned is that he/she is in fact a capable person.
+I CAN do it!
+This builds critical skills your student will need for the rest of his/her life: problem-solving, resilience, self-confidence.

-So if your student calls you and is exhibiting stress, resist the urge to soothe him immediately or offer solutions or ‘fix the problem’ for him.
-Instead, direct him to some of the ideas above or remind him of the many resources available on campus (the Counseling Center, Writing Center, Math Center, Learning Assistance Center, RAs, academic advisers, Campus Ministry, etc.)
+So if your student calls you and is exhibiting stress, resist the urge to soothe him/her immediately or offer solutions or ‘fix the problem’.
+Instead, direct your Deac to some of the ideas above or remind him/her of the many resources available on campus (the Counseling Center, Writing Center, Math Center, Learning Assistance Center, RAs, academic advisers, Campus Ministry, etc.)